United Kingdom EPR

 Duties of each group

-• Large Producers: Must register, report packaging data biannually, pay registration and waste management fees, and meet recycling obligations
+• Large Producers: register, report biannually, pay registration and waste management fees, complete RAM assessments, and finance recycling obligations

-• Small Producers: Required to register, report packaging data annually, and pay registration fees
+• Small Producers: register, report annually, pay registration fees

 Stay ahead of global EPR requirements with our all-in-one compliance platform.
 Book a free demo today to see how easily you can register and report,whether it’s packaging, electronics, batteries, textiles, or any other regulated stream, anywhere in the world.